-Born and raised in New Jersey, Suzanne DeLaurentiis was a singer, dancer and actress from an early age.
-She worked on and off Broadway and studied Opera at Carnegie Hall with the famous Carlo Menotti.
-She established a successful singing career following in the footsteps of her cousin and mentor, 50s superstar, Frankie Avalon
+Raised in southern New Jersey, Suzanne DeLaurentiis was a singer, dancer and actress from an early age.
+She worked on and off Broadway, and studied Opera at Carnegie Hall with the famous Carlo Menotti.
+She established a successful singing career in her teens, following in the footsteps of her cousin and mentor, 50’s superstar, Frankie Avalon.

 In addition to her numerous awards and productions, Ms. DeLaurentiis has also taken part in historical litigation in cases relating to both union issues and distribution.
 She has fought successfully, protecting the rights of independent filmmakers.

 In 2006, Suzanne DeLaurentiis Productions independently produced the award winning, 10th & Wolf, a multi-million dollar, award winning mafia drama based on the investigations of mob informant, Joe Pistone, aka Donnie Brasco.
 Filmed in Pittsburgh, Pennsylvania, the film starred James Marsden, Giovanni Ribisi, Brian Dennehy, Val Kilmer, Lesley Ann Warren, Tommy Lee, Piper Perabo, Dash Mihok, and the late Brad Renfro and Dennis Hopper.

 Some of her other independent film titles include A Month of Sundays, Wedding Day, Shut Up and Kiss Me, Lost Revolution, The Dark Tourist, Black Gold, Area 407, Stone Markers, How Sweet It Is, and Buried Lies.